LeTechie/WiFiRecon/README.md

 # WifiRecon
 This repository provides a tool for WiFi reconnaissance, enabling users to collect essential data on nearby Access Points (APs).
-The collected data can be used to optimize WiFi networks, such as mapping signal strength and WiFi usage within a building.
+The collected data can be used to reliably optimize WiFi networks, such as mapping signal strength and WiFi usage within a building.

 Tested with python 3.11, 3.12

-# Getting Started with Python
+# Step #1: Getting Started with Python

 This guide will help you set up your environment to run the WiFi reconnaissance tool provided in this repository.
 The following steps cover everything from installing Python to running the script on both Windows and Linux systems.